Fushimi Inari Shrine Tips: Kyoto, Japan Info

 Visiting in early morning also provides nice, morning light for your visit, which I think really adds to photos from the shrine.

-According to what we’ve read, the torii gates are “sponsored” by individuals and corporations, with each sponsor that paid for a gate having its name carved onto the back of the gate.
-Since we can’t read Japanese, we can’t confirm this.
+The torii gates are each sponsored by individuals and corporations, with each sponsor that paid for a gate having its name carved onto the back of the gate.

 I’d like to think this gate reads, “Sponsored by the Teenage Mutant Ninja Turtles, Japan’s National Treasures.” 😉